-The Judiciary's efforts to manage data as an enterprise asset are guided by a data strategy and governance plan developed in 2015.
-The plan, which is overseen by the AO Data Governance Board, identifies key activities, roles and responsibilities, and measures of success.
+The Judiciary's efforts to manage data as an enterprise asset are guided by a data strategy and governance plan developed in 2015 and updated in

+2020-2021 with input from AO and court stakeholders.
+The plan, which is overseen by the AO Data Governance Board, identifies strategic principles, key activities, and measures of success.
 It covers caseload, defender, finance and budget, human resources, probation and pretrial services, and space and facilities data.
-The plan's data vision is for the Judiciary to use data effectively in a consistent, reliable, and non-biased manner to inform decisions that are made to support its mission, including but not limited to the setting of policy and the allocation of resources.
 With input from the AO Data Governance Board, focus on achieving this vision over the last year has been on the following priorities:

 Court Unit Dashboard: The dashboard is an interactive, easy to use, graphic display of court unit data that combines multiple sources of data (including caseload, staffing, and other relevant information) into a single interface, enabling powerful insights and enhanced analysis and reporting.
-In addition to the Court Unit Dashboard development, the Bankruptcy Caseload Explorer, the third and final product in the Caseload Explorer suite, was launched, providing Judiciary users greater accessibility and visibility to bankruptcy caseload data.
+In addition to the Court Unit Dashboard, development is underway on a dashboard with publicly available bankruptcy caseload data and Bankruptcy Abuse Prevention and Consumer Protection Act report data that will provide the public greater accessibility and visibility to bankruptcy data.

 Enterprise business glossary: This will establish a common vocabulary and help communicate and govern the definition of business terms used within the AO.
 Through a collaborative approach involving data stakeholders from across the AO, work on developing definitions continued and drafting of an AO policy on use of the glossary began.
-To date, more than 150 definitions have been agreed to, with a focus on terms found in the Court Unit Dashboard.
+To date, more than 170 definitions have been agreed to, with a focus on terms found in the Court Unit Dashboard.